stonepros/stone/doc/radosgw/multisite.rst

 List Zone Groups
 ~~~~~~~~~~~~~~~~

-A Ceph cluster contains a list of zone groups.
+A Stone cluster contains a list of zone groups.
 To list the zone groups,
 execute:

 ::